 Everything you desire, experience, suspect, instinctively react to, and all those emotions and actions derived from those emotions can be found in Greek mythology.

 On the other side, Vedic astrologers use Hindu mythology, basically interpreting the same events with some slight differences in style.

 Vedic & Western Astrology, The Sun vs the Moon

-Western astrology gives priority to the position of the Sun in our birth charts, while Vedic school emphases the importance of the natal Moon, or the position Moon was the moment we were born.
+Western astrology gives priority to the position of the Sun in our birth charts, while Vedic school emphasizes the importance of the natal Moon or the position the Moon was at the moment we were born.

-This can cause another confusing situation, for instance, when you know you are born as Cancer in both systems, and now Vedic astrologer claims you are an Aquarius.
+This can cause another confusing situation, for instance, when you know you are born as Cancer in both systems and now a Vedic astrologer claims you are an Aquarius.
 This frequently means that this particular astrologer looked at your natal Moon position.